ic-lab-duth/Fast-Float4HLS/README.md

 The execution of the given examples require the inclusion of mc_scverify library that is available in [ac_simutils](https://github.com/hlslibs/ac_simutils/tree/master/include).

-The installation of the required libraries can be done by downloading the code from the links above or by running the set_libs.sh script, that downloads the libraries on the working directory, or by using the following commands:
+The installation of the required libraries can be done by downloading the code from the links above or by running the ```set_libs.sh``` script, that downloads the libraries on the working directory, or by using the following commands:

 ```console
 git clone http://github.com/hlslibs/ac_types.git
 git clone http://github.com/hlslibs/ac_simutils.git
 ```

+GCN example refers to the inference of a Graph Convolutional Network for node classification, using the Citeseer dataset as provided by Thomas Kipf [here](https://github.com/tkipf/gcn/tree/master/gcn/data).

 # Supported Operators